saina25/real-time-process-monitoring-dashboard/README.md

 # **Real-Time Process Monitoring Dashboard**

 Welcome to the Real-Time Process Monitoring Dashboard!
-This project provides an intuitive desktop application to monitor system performance by tracking CPU and memory usage, listing top processes, and enabling process termination using Python and Tkinter.
+This project provides an intuitive desktop application to monitor system performance by tracking CPU and memory usage, listing top processes, detecting deadlocks, and enabling process termination using Python and Tkinter.

-Table of Contents
 ## Table of Contents
 - [Introduction](#introduction)
 - [Features](#features)